radianttap/Alley/README.md

 case invalidResponseType(URLResponse)
 ```

 Now, if it is `HTTPURLResponse` but status code is `400` or higher, this is an error returned by the web service endpoint you are communicating with.
-Hence return the entire `HTTPURLResponse` and `Data` (if it exists) so caller can figure out what happened.
+Hence you get the entire `HTTPURLResponse` and `Data` (if it exists) so caller can figure out what happened.

 ```swift
 case endpointError(HTTPURLResponse, Data?)